magellan-extension/magellan/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![Get it on Chrome Web Store](https://img.shields.io/badge/Chrome_Web_Store-Get_it_here-4285F4?logo=google-chrome&logoColor=white)](https://chromewebstore.google.com/detail/magellan/ekkajebdacenikgmbgkdnmememnlibnd)

 Magellan is an open-source Chrome extension that brings conversational AI to your web browsing experience.
 It allows you to ask questions about the web page you're currently viewing and get AI-powered answers with smart citations.
+It can search through the page content and provide relevant citations, or use general knowledge when needed.

 [Demo](https://youtu.be/rZ7IUOiCjMI)